mostafaAbokhadra/RPLM/Infant-Anatomy-physiology-for-feeding/anatomy.md

 ![](./nippleShield.png)

+it's almost similar to feedng tube but with tube wrapped around the nipple in a sheild like material
 ### suckeling cycle notes

 while suckeling, <mark>Depression and elevation of the posterior tongue</mark> happens while the anterior tongue maintains the seal on the breast.